CNC Steel machining

 5. Hardness and mechanical properties can be flexibly adjusted through heat treatment.

-Application area of tool steel parts
+Application area of steel parts

 Aerospace: Aircraft structural components, engine parts (requiring high temperature/high pressure resistance).